Stories

 Pre-boarding new employees should be a joint effort.

-Pre-boarding new talent before day one of employment is not only an “HR thing”—it should be a joint effort.
+Pre-boarding new talent before day one of employment is not only a “HR thing”, it should be a joint effort.
 This step is a great opportunity for managers to take ownership and accountability for communication with their new joiners and to start building up their relationship.
-Consider building a new starter guide for managers with ideas and a timeline of when to reach out to new hires, to ensure momentum is maintained before they start.
+Consider building a new starter guide for managers with ideas and a timeline of when to reach out to their new joiners to ensure momentum is maintained before they start.

 thumb up icon

-Send company “swag” or a personalized welcome message.
+Send company “swag” or a personalised welcome message.

-If you are a remote-first business or your team is mostly working from home, think about what your new hire would typically receive on day one of joining your company if they were working in the office.
+If you are a remote-first business or your team is mostly working from home, think about what your new joiner would typically receive on day one of joining your company if they were working in the office.
 Don’t let this “surprise and delight” element slip.
-Sending your new hires a card, a gift or some company merchandise—also known as “swag”—ahead of them joining is a great way to promote your brand identity and welcome your new hires, while also getting them excited for what’s to come.
-Extravagant welcome packages may not be possible or even necessary for every organization, but small gestures like sending a personalized card can go a long way.
+Sending your new hires a card, a gift or some company merchandise, also known as “swag”, ahead of them joining is a great way to promote your brand identity as well as welcome your new hires and get them excited for what’s to come.
+Extravagant welcome packages may not be possible for every organisation or even necessary, but little gestures like sending a personalised card can go a long way.

 Share a new starter pack and get a head start on admin tasks.

-Aside from the more fun bits in your welcome pack, think about information you can share with your new hires at this point that can really set them up for success ahead of time.
-This may include your company values, your organizational structure, or the projects they will be involved in.
+Aside from the more fun bits in your welcome pack, think about the information you can share with your new joiners at this point that can really set them up for success ahead of time, such as your company values, your organisational structure and the projects they will be involved in.
 Using this time to also get ahead on admin tasks can be helpful for your team and your new starter.
 Make people aware that the admin isn’t mandatory to complete straight away or ahead of time, but explain why they might want to get started early to have a more fun-filled first day when they join.

 Remember: you shouldn’t be putting them to work before they’ve started, but it’s essential to make your new hires feel more comfortable and less anxious in the run-up to joining.
 Ensure they know that they can contact someone via phone or email if they have any questions or concerns before day one.